statelyai/assets/copy/2022-02-newsletter.md

+# 🚀 We’re giving you access to the Stately Editor beta

 We’re excited to announce the [public beta of the Stately Editor](https://stately.ai/editor)!

 The Stately Editor is a tool for creating and editing state diagrams.
 We’ve received a lot of great feedback from the private beta testers, and now we’re delighted to share it with everyone.

 The software development lifecycle today is a bit fragmented.
 It’s very difficult for user stories, designs, code, tests, and documentation to stay in sync, leading to parts going out-of-date or even missing entirely.
 Bugs increase, and adding or modifying features becomes increasingly complex.
 And even understanding all the features and use-cases of an app becomes a daunting task.